AdguardTeam/KnowledgeBaseMail/docs/solving-problems/aliases-do-not-forward-mail.md

 1. Go back to the *Statistics* to see if the number in the stats has changed.
 If the number is higher than before, it means that an email has been forwarded.
 Check the recipient’s inbox and spam folder.

-If you don’t see change in stats and emails are not forwarded, please contact our support team via *Report a bug* or at <support@adguard-mail.com>.
+If you don’t see a change in the stats and emails are not being forwarded, please contact our support team via *Report a bug* or at <support@adguard-mail.com>.